MaximePawlakFr/talk-minou-minou/PITCHME.md

 ---

-> DevFest Toulouse is AWESOME: there are the greatest speakers and developers!”
+"DevFest Toulouse is AWESOME: there are the greatest speakers and developers!”

 * Lower-case |
   * devfest toulouse is awesome: there are the greatest speakers and developers! |